 Infection in the NICU

-Babies who are born early have a higher risk for infections.
-Infections can cause severe health problems for premature babies.
+Some babies who are born have increase risk of infection especially premature infants.
+Infections can cause severe health problems for babies.
 Not all infections can be avoided; however, knowing about them and ways to help prevent them can be helpful for your baby.

 Why might the risk of infection be higher for my baby?